 - 56 In this paragraph, the authors will present the main obtained results in a logical manner, and 57 comment and interpret them correctly from a scientific point of view.
 The data are analyzed and - 58 presented in the form of figures (graphics, photos, maps etc), tables, and/or descriptions of - 59 observations.
-It is advisable to clearly identify any significant trends, to present the relationship - between the results and the original hypothesis, to compare your results with those of previous - 61 studies, and to suggest practical applications of the obtained results.
-Also, give possible - 62 explanations for unexpected results and observations. - 63 The text will be edited at one space row down from RESULTS AND DISCUSSIONS with TNR - 64 12, no indentation (the row starts right from the left margin), alignment justified.
+It is advisable to clearly identify any significant trends, to present the relationship - 60 between the results and the original hypothesis, to compare your results with those of previous - studies, and to suggest practical applications of the obtained results.
+Also, give possibleexplanations for unexpected results and observations. - 62 explanations for the spectral results and observations.
+63 The text will be edited at one space row down from RESULTS AND DISCUSSIONS with TNR - 64 12, no indentation (the row starts right from the left margin), alignment justified.